School of Nursing

 Demetrice Smith Dr. Demetrice Smith, DNP, MN, FNP-C, CNM - Midwifery Program Simulation Faculty

-Demetrice Smith is an instructor of clinical nursing and currently serves as the Assistant Program Director of Nurse Midwifery at Louisiana State University Health Sciences Center New Orleans (LSUHSC-NO).
-She is dually trained as Certified Nurse Midwife and Family Nurse Practitioner.
+Dr. Demetrice Smith is an instructor of clinical nursing and currently serves as the Assistant Program Director of Nurse Midwifery at Louisiana State University Health Sciences Center New Orleans (LSUHSC-NO).
+She is dually trained as a Certified Nurse Midwife and Family Nurse Practitioner.
 Demetrice completed her Doctor of Nursing Practice with a specialization in Educational Leadership from American Sentinel University College of Nursing and Health Sciences at Post University.
-Demetrice is also a wife and a mom with lived experience in pregnancy loss, preterm birth, and infant loss.
-Dr. Smith has immense experience in women’s health.
-She has been engaged in community teaching for many years.
-She is the founder of Melanated Midwife, a platform created for the educational empowerment of Black and Brown birthing persons.
-Here, she guides women to take charge of their own pregnancy and health journey.
-Demetrice works tirelessly to address infant and maternal mortality within Louisiana.
-She serves as a committee member of the Pregnancy Associated Mortality Review (PAMR) for Louisiana, a steering committee member of the New Orleans Regional Partnership Grant’s Interagency Coordinating Council, an organizational lead for Healthy Start's New Orleans, a representative for the Louisiana State Nurses Association Taskforce Resolution 20, and an Evidence Based Birth Certified Instructor.
-Dr. Demetrice Smith teaches in the graduate and undergraduate nursing programs in women’s health and nurse midwifery at LSUHSC-NO. She also functions as the student faculty advisor for Diversity, Equity, and Inclusion in the school of nursing.
+She is also a wife and a mother with lived experience in pregnancy loss, preterm birth, and infant loss.
+Dr. Smith has extensive experience in women’s health and has been engaged in community teaching for many years.
+She is the founder of Melanated Midwife, a platform focused on providing education and support for individuals during pregnancy and childbirth, where she guides women to take an active role in their pregnancy and health journey.
+Demetrice works to address infant and maternal mortality within Louisiana and serves as a committee member of the Pregnancy Associated Mortality Review (PAMR) for Louisiana, a steering committee member of the New Orleans Regional Partnership Grant’s Interagency Coordinating Council, an organizational lead for Healthy Start New Orleans, a representative for the Louisiana State Nurses Association Taskforce Resolution 20, and an Evidence Based Birth Certified Instructor.
+Dr. Smith teaches in the graduate and undergraduate nursing programs in women’s health and nurse midwifery at LSUHSC-NO and serves as the student faculty advisor for professional development initiatives in the School of Nursing.